College Coaching Services

 This package provides expert support as your student begins their freshman year of college.
 Often beginning 2 weeks before the semester begins, students will be guided by an experienced coach who prepares your student for the executive functioning issues and challenges that your new college student may encounter.
-Support includes reminders to check college email, time management, organization and planning.
+Support includes reminders to check college email, online learning management systems (Canvas, Blackboard, etc.), time management, organization and planning.

 Struggling College Students

 We understand there are many reasons why students struggle.
 We help disengaged students understand that they can 'do college' and most importantly put into place a plan with concrete strategies to create college success.
 We help students connect with their campus supports and understand how to function effectively within their college's academic, technology and social structures.

 We specialize in explaining the variety of disability supports available to college students and discuss the accommodation process walking beside your student (and their parents) every step of the way.